 Freelance writing is very much a buyers’ market until you have proven your worth.

 Freelance writing jobs abound these days, but you have to choose wisely.
 Writing jobs can be found on some recruitment sites (but these tend to be permanent work for one company, for a limited number of hours per month), but mainly on job boards, freelance marketplaces and on content mills.

 Some sites allow clients to list the jobs they have available, and writers must submit a proposal for the work.
 The writers give a pay rate and sell their skills in the hope that their skills will put them ahead of the others.

 Others, usually described as content mills, have the clients list the work, and then an author can simply select the work and start writing.
 The latter sites (Textbroker, Writer Access and others amongst them) are better for people just starting out and still don’t know how to promote themselves.

-To be a successful freelance writer, you may want to narrow your field of interest.
-Find clients that deal with your topic and send them a proposal to take over their content writing – they might appreciate your particular skill set more than a site that is geared for a wider target market.
+To become a successful freelance writer, you may want to narrow your field of interest.
+Find clients that deal with your topic and send them a proposal to take over their content writing – they might appreciate your particular skill set more than a site that is geared toward a wider target market.

 Writing a pitch should always be tailored, as far as possible, to the person who will be reading it.
 Try to find out a name, or at the very least their specific job title.

 There is no place, in any form of business correspondence these days, for ‘Dear Sir or Madam,’ or ‘To Whom It May Concern.’
 Get straight to the point, say what work you want, and follow it up with your strengths.